grafana/tempo/docs/tempo/website/configuration/compression.md

 ## WAL (Experimental)

 The WAL also supports compression.
 By default this is turned off because it comes with a small performance penalty.
-However, it does reduce disk i/o and add checksums to the WAL which are valuable in higher volume installations.
+However, it does reduce disk i/o and adds checksums to the WAL which are valuable in higher volume installations.

 ```
 storage: